-Elders could still isolate and stamp out much of the liberalism that is fast overwhelming the church, and here are the measures that would do it: (1) Get rid of their liberal preachers and other "staff" members and replace them with men who know and love the Truth who will teach and preach what the Lord commands without compromise.
-(2) Get rid of all of the Bible class material that teaches error.
-(Much of it sold by our brethren is actually denominational material, carelessly edited [if edited at all], with new covers slapped on it.
-Sweet, 20th Century Christian, and Gospel Advocate have been doing this for years.)
-Replace it with material that teaches the Truth.
-(3) Gather up all of the modern speech versions of the Bible from the classrooms and pews and throw them away.
-Replace them with KJV, ASV, or NKJV and allow only these versions to be used in preaching, teaching, and public reading.
+Elders could still isolate and stamp out much of the liberalism that has reached overwhelming proportions in the church.
+I suggest the following beginning points:

-(4) Warn the church about liberal periodicals and subscribe to sound periodicals for each family.
-Also warn the church about liberal authors and books and encourage them to buy books written by men and women who are sound in the faith.
-(5) Warn the church about "Christian" universities that are set on apostasy and discourage members from sending their children or their money to them.
-Write the presidents and boards of these schools telling them you will continue to issue such warnings till they repent.
-(6) Invite only men whom you know to be sound in the faith to preach in Gospel meetings and to speak on lecture programs.
-(7) Assign the preacher some sermons that will expose the false doctrines and apostasies that are destroying churches on every hand, including the identifying of sources and the naming of names so that the church may be alert to and aware of such matters.
+- 1. Get rid of their liberal preachers and other "staff" members and replace them with men who know and love the Truth and who will teach and preach what the Lord commands without compromise.
+Then hold up their hands as they do so. - 2.
+Get rid of all of the Bible class material that teaches error.
+(Much of it sold by our brethren is actually warmed-over denominational material, carelessly edited [if edited at all], with new covers slapped on it.
+Sweet, 20th Century Christian, and Gospel Advocate have been doing this for years.) - 3.
+Gather up all of the modern speech versions of the Bible from the classrooms and pews and throw them away.
+Replace them with KJV, ASV, or NKJV and allow only these versions to be used in preaching, teaching, and public reading. - 4.
+Warn the church about liberal periodicals and subscribe to sound periodicals for each family.
+Also warn the church about liberal authors and books and encourage them to buy books written by men and women who are sound in the faith. - 5.
+Warn the church about "Christian" universities that are set on apostasy and discourage members from sending their children or their money to them.
+Write the presidents and boards of these schools telling them you will continue to issue such warnings until they repent. - Invite only men whom you know to be sound in the faith to preach in Gospel meetings and to speak on lecture programs. - 7.
+Assign the preacher some sermons that will inform the church of brotherhood controversies and errors.
+Have him expose the false doctrines and apostasies that are destroying churches on every hand, naming those who are promoting error so that the church may be alert to and aware of such matters.

-I realize that the suggestions listed above will sound almost as radical to liberal elders and preachers as Jeremiah's message did to the ungodly priests and false prophets of Judah.
-Alas, I will not hold my breath till elderships begin following this advice (any more than Jeremiah did till Judah repented)!
-Admittedly, to do such would result in a furor in any congregation that has been slipping down the slimy slope of error for some time.
+The suggestions listed above will sound almost as radical to liberal elders and preachers as Jeremiah's message did to the ungodly priests and false prophets of Judah.
+Alas, I will not hold my breath until elderships begin following this advice (any more than Jeremiah did till Judah repented).
+Admittedly, to do such would result in a furor in any congregation that has been sliding down the slimy slope of error for some time.
 Those who have for so long rejoiced over the comfort they have been made to feel in their liberalism and error would register extreme displeasure.
-No doubt, it would cause church splits all over the land, but they would be divisions that not only would please the Lord, but that are demanded by Him (Luke 12:51-53).
+No doubt, it would cause church splits all over the land, but they would be divisions that not only would please the Lord, but that He demanded (Luke 12:51-53).